web3dl/stream-api-starter/README.md

 A minimal example demonstrating how to use **[Stream API](https://github.com/web3dl#stream-api)** to download data.

 To run the example, execute `main.py` after completing the [installation](#installation) steps.
-By default, it downloads Ethereum blocks from block 0 to 100,000.
+By default, it downloads Ethereum blocks between 0 - 100,000.
 You can easily modify the code to download data from a different chain or table.

 `main.py` will:

-- Use the [StreamClient](#stream-client) convenience class to stream data from the Stream API.
+- Use the [StreamClient](#streamclient) convenience class to stream data from the Stream API.
 - Downlaod Ethereum blocks between block 0 and 100,000.
 - Save data to: `./data/dump.csv`.
 - Report download progress.